 Genever's image, She Loved, Loved and Loved, was first shown at the Wakefield Art House Gallery's Migration, International Residency Exhibition, in 2017.
 All too often families are torn apart when people migrate, the hands reach out for that which is lost.
 We have to love those beyond our reach.

-In Venice the final journey is across the sea; coffins are moved first to funerals and then to the island for burial.
+In Venice the final journey is across the sea; coffins are moved first to funerals and then to the island for burial, in the funeral vessel.